Sayan3sarkar/Burger_builder_react/README.md

 ### Higher order components(hoc)

 For hoc's, we can use [React.Fragment](https://reactjs.org/docs/fragments.html) but for this project, I have created a custom hoc which can be found in the **hoc** folder.
-I have named it **Auxilliary.js** (can also be named **Aux.js** for but this will be applicable for Linux and MAC only, as windows does not allow to name a directory of file as Aux/aux)
+I have named it **Auxilliary.js** (can also be named **Aux.js** for but this will be applicable for Linux and MAC only, as windows does not allow to name a directory or file as Aux/aux)